NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 ## REQUIREMENTS
 - Lenovo Thinkpad T430 (T430s is similar enough to work with this config, but i can't verify)
 - Intel Core i3 3110M or better (Celeron and Pentium CPUs are not supported)
-- Integrated Intel HD4000 graphics (NVIDIA discrete GPUs are not supported)
+- If using nvidia GPU disable before following the guide
 - At least 4GB RAM
-- Stock Intel Centrino WiFI card (optional)
-- Internal Broadcom BCM20702 Bluetooth 4.2 card (optional)
+- Nearly Any intel wifi card should work
 - Integrated Fingerprint reader and WWAN card are not supported
 - Dual Booting is discouraged in this guide as there is many boot scenarios to cover properly here
 - SSD (HDDs suck)
-- USB drive (at least 16gb for full installer or 2gb for internet recovery)
+- 32GB USB drive

 ## ABOUT
 The provided ACPI tables in this OC EFI folder are made using a DSDT-less method via hotpatching to increase compatibility with different BIOS versions.